Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIII. On the Observability of Extended HI Disks and Warps: FOGGIE Simulations

+Simulations are run with Enzo's native star formation and supernovae thermal feedback schemes \citep{cen_ostriker_06}.
+This feedback is underpowered, in part leading to these systems having overmassive and overly-concentrated stellar profiles.
+Star formation occurs in dense gas with a converging flow.
+Gas is turned into star particles in proportion to the local gas mass, with a minimum star-particle mass of 1000 M$_{\odot}$ at high redshift, ramping up to 10,000 M$_{\odot}$ between $z=2$ and $z=1$ (see \citealt{wright24} for a more thorough discussion of stellar feedback and star formation prescriptions).
+Dark Matter particle mass is $1.39\times10^{6}~\rm{M}_{\odot}$.

 These simulations have a comoving box size of 100$h^{-1}$ Mpc with a 256$^{3}$ root grid.
 The FOGGIE simulations use a forced-refinement box with a length of 288 kpc comoving on a side.
-Every gas cell within this box centered on and moving with the main galaxy is forced to a minimum comoving spatial resolution (1100 pc comoving).
+Every gas cell within this box centered on and moving with the main galaxy, is forced to a minimum comoving spatial resolution (1100 pc comoving).
 At each timestep of the simulations, cells within this box are allowed to further refine based on density.
 This generation of FOGGIE simulations implemented a ``cooling refinement'' criterion to better resolve thermally unstable gas.
 This criterion refines cells such that their size is smaller than the cooling length (sound speed $\times$ cooling time).
 The density and cooling refinement criteria are allowed to resolve up to 274 pc comoving.

 This forced refinement scheme is of particular importance in the context of extended \HI\ emission, as the spatial scales of low column density gas outside the main disk are only now starting to be constrained.
 Many of these observational studies are conducted with interferometers, which are only sensitive to spatial scales up to a maximum angular size limit, determined by their shortest baseline.
-Importantly for this study, the largest permitted cell size in the forced refinement region (1.1 kpc comoving) is much smaller than the largest relevant angular scale for these interferometers, for typical distances (e.g., $\sim$60 kpc for the 21-cm line at 10 Mpc).
+Importantly for this study, the largest permitted cell size in the forced refinement region (1.1 kpc comoving) is much smaller than the largest relevant angular scale for these interferometers, for typical distances (e.g., $\sim$60 kpc for the 21-cm line at 10 Mpc, or $\sim$120 kpc at 20 Mpc).

 The FOGGIE simulations have predicted direct observables for a range of CGM and galaxy topics.
-These include: absorption \citep{peeples19} and emission lines (\citealt{corlies20}, \citealt{lochhaas25}, V. Saeedzadeh et al., in prep), absorption-line observations of the CGM of the Milky Way \citep{zheng20}, and the interface between galaxies and the intergalactic medium \citep{lehner22}.
+These include: absorption \citep{peeples19} and emission lines \citep{corlies20, lochhaas25,saeedzadeh25}, absorption-line observations of the CGM of the Milky Way \citep{zheng20}, and the interface between galaxies and the intergalactic medium \citep{lehner22}.

 In this study, we analyze all six halos in the second generation of FOGGIE simulations near redshift $z=0$.
 All halos were selected to be Milky Way-like at $z=0$ in terms of their mass and merger history (see \citealt{wright24}).
 After $z=2$, there are no major mergers with the exception of Squall, which experiences a 2:1 merger at $z=0.7$.
 For a more detailed analysis of the evolution of these halos' \HI\ profiles over time, see \citetalias{trapp25}.